shahroz-dev/m-shahroz/README.md

 - 🤔 &nbsp; Exploring new technologies and always craving for knowledge.
 - 🎓 &nbsp; Studying Computer Science at National University of Sciences and Technology (NUST).
-- 💼 &nbsp; Worked as a React JS intern at Machine Vision and Intelligence Lab.
+- 💼 &nbsp; Worked as a Node JS intern at Machine Vision and Intelligence Lab.
 - 💼 &nbsp; Worked as Web Developer intern at CoExLogica.
-- 🌱 &nbsp; Learning more about React JS and Animations.
+- 🌱 &nbsp; Learning more about React JS and Express JS.
-- ✍️ &nbsp; Pursuing Content Writing as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>